amariscalc/firstappios/README.md

-# firstappios
+# Welcome to my first app for iOS Devices.
-First app for iOS Devices.
-POC
+You can contact me. alberto.mariscal.c@gmail.com